ohmss/workshop-spring-reactive/README.md

 #### ✅ 10c.
 Use API

-Locate the resource `Veterinarian Specialties Api` and speciallty the method below to test the service.
+Locate the resource `Veterinarian Specialties Api` and  method the specialities endpoint below to test the service.

 ```bash
 GET ​/petclinic​/api​/specialties